 |Blueberry or false blueberry||18|

 |Cranberry or marsh mortella||15|

-The organoleptic terms, the addition of quercetin is not always easy to manage, especially due to its strongly bitter taste.
+The organoleptic terms, the addition of quercetin it is not always easy to manage, especially due to its strongly bitter taste.

 Does quercetin have any side effects?

-In preliminary human studies, oral intake of quercetin in doses up to 1 g / day for 90 days caused no adverse effects.
+In preliminary human studies, oral intake of quercetin in doses up to 1 g / day for 90 days it caused no adverse effects.

 It is not excluded that its antioxidant and anti-inflammatory power may, within the margins of reasonableness, help prevent other disorders or degenerations based on chronic inflammatory imbalance and oxidative stress.

 It is recommended to supplement it especially in the case of a diet lacking in vegetables, provided that the indications for use provided by the producers are respected; on the other hand, it is to be avoided during pregnancy, breastfeeding, in therapy with certain drugs and in the presence of certain serious diseases - for example, of the kidneys or liver.